dnesting/dnesting/resume.md

 **Site Reliability and Security Engineer** from 2014-2019.
 Projects included:

-- Healthcare.gov, on the SRE team, acting in shifts as incident commander and lead troubleshooter, while also advising the CTO and Secretary of HHS
+- Healthcare.gov with HHS/CMS, on the SRE team, acting in shifts as incident commander and lead troubleshooter, while also advising the CTO and Secretary of HHS
-- Login.gov, as the devops lead, improving the infrastructure for login.gov as it launched and grew, with an emphasis on availability and security
+- Login.gov with GSA, as the devops lead, improving the infrastructure for login.gov as it launched and grew, with an emphasis on availability and security
 - Refugees, with the Department of State, improving the case management system
 - College Scorecard with the Department of Education, performing data mapping, identifying and fixing critical performance problems and proving the ability of the service to scale
-- Internal tools, record retention pipeline, group chat
+- Internal tools with US Digital Service, including building collaboration and records management tools
 - Rapid-response to incidents at multiple agencies, deep dives at agencies such as the Army, State, and DOJ, consultation, and other policy work
 - One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes